-- (i) Create shared space environments with minimal distinction between areas for different users and giving pedestrians priority over motorised traffic - (ii) Minimise the use of signs, posts and bollards and use natural planting to break up areas - (iii) Use appropriate materials and surfaces should be used that are suitable for our rural settlement.
+- (i) Create shared space environments with minimal distinction between areas for different users and giving pedestrians priority over motorised traffic. - (ii) Minimise the use of signs, posts, bollards, and using natural planting to break up areas. - (iii) Utilise appropriate materials and surfaces that are suitable for our rural settlement.